JatinKhare/advancesmcusystems/lab3/README.md

 <img src="images\ports.png" width="400" />
 <hr style="border:2px solid gray"> </hr>

-We explore the three combination out of it, i.e. slave port being LPD (same as lab2), High Performace (HP), and ACP (Acceleration Co-herancy Port)
+We explore the three combination out of it, i.e. slave port being LPD (same as lab2), High Performace (HP), and Accelerator Coherancy Port (ACP).

 ## CDMA Unit

+### Bus Widths
-Bus Widths: The bus width options available for CDMA are 32, 64, 128, 256, 512, 1024.
-The lab2 configuration had 32 bit width.
+The bus width options available for CDMA are 32, 64, 128, 256, 512, 1024.
+The lab2 configuration had 32 bus bit width.
 Here in this lab we explore multiple combinations starting from 128 to 256, 512, and 1024 bits.

+### Burst size
-Burst size: The burst size gets auto set when we change the bus width, but for the sake of consistency, the burst size for all the bust widths has been set to 32 bits.
+The burst size gets auto set when we change the bus width, but for the sake of consistency, the burst size for all the bust widths has been set to 32 bits.

-CDMA store and forward: As we can see in the screenshot below form Vivado, we can enable/disable the 'Store and Forward' option in the CDMA.
+### CDMA store and forward
+As we can see in the screenshot below form Vivado, we can enable/disable the 'Store and Forward' option in the CDMA.
 This option has also been explored.

 <img src="images\cdma_vivado.png" width="600" />
 <hr style="border:2px solid gray"> </hr>

 ## BRAM Controller

+### Bus Width
-Bus Width: The bus width options available for BRAM are 32, 64, 128, 256, 512, 1024.
-The lab2 configuration had 32 bit width.
+The bus width options available for BRAM are 32, 64, 128, 256, 512, 1024.
+The lab2 configuration had 32 bus bit width.
 Here in this lab we explore multiple combinations starting from 128 to 256, 512, and 1024 bits.

 ## Synthesis Frequnecy